hkmanching/OliveAnnotate/README.md

 - **HTTPS required at runtime.** `getUserMedia` (camera) and service workers are blocked on plain HTTP origins.
 The only exception is `localhost` for local development.
 - **No background sync.** All data stays on the capturing device.
 Moving data to a server or another device requires the manual Export → ZIP flow.
 - **iOS storage quota.** Safari may evict PWA storage (IndexedDB + cache) under memory pressure.
 Apple's Storage API does not allow requesting persistent storage on iOS.
 Always export before clearing the app or leaving the device idle for extended periods.
-- **SVG icons.** App icons are SVG, not PNG.
-Android Chrome and modern iOS Safari support SVG manifests; however, some older Android launchers may not render the icon correctly.
-Converting `icon-192.svg` and `icon-512.svg` to PNG is straightforward with any image editor and is recommended for broad deployment.
 - **Single-device, single-session.** There is no sync mechanism.
 Two annotators working on the same session ID from different devices will produce separate, non-merged ZIP exports.

 ### Annotation constraints
-- **Manual annotation only.** v0 has no AI-assisted pre-labelling, no SAM2 integration, and no smart segmentation.
+- **Manual annotation only.** No AI-assisted pre-labelling, no SAM2 integration, and no smart segmentation.
 Every annotation is drawn by hand.
-- **No annotation editing.** Once an annotation is saved, it cannot be moved, resized, or re-classified.
-The only correction available is Undo (which removes the annotation entirely) followed by redrawing.
+- **No annotation editing.** Once an annotation is saved it cannot be moved, resized, or re-classified.
+The only correction available is deleting the annotation on the Review screen and redrawing it.
 - **Bounding boxes are axis-aligned only.** There is no rotated-rectangle tool.
 - **Polygons have no vertex dragging.** Vertices are placed by tap only; repositioning requires Undo back to that vertex.
 - **No pan/zoom on the annotation canvas.** The image is scaled to fit the screen.
 On small phones with very high-resolution captures, fine-grained annotation of small galls may be difficult.
-- **No per-annotation undo after intermediate saves.** Undo removes annotations in reverse chronological order from the in-memory list; once you navigate away (Done → Confirm), the history is gone.

 ### Export constraints
 - **One export per session, all images.** There is no selective export (e.g. "only annotated images" or a date range filter).
 The ZIP always contains every image captured under the current session ID.